all-in-one-of/Rigging-Utils/README.md

 # Rigging-Utils
-A collection of shelf tools
+A collection of shelf tools for use in SideFX Houdini